 This is a good example of McLaren Vale winery accommodation.
 This four-star resort style property has a pool, restaurant and bar on site.
 It’s set in a lovely rural location away from the hustle and bustle so a great place to enjoy some peace and quiet.
 The rooms are hotel-style, with double as well as family rooms available.

 For B&B style accommodation give The Linear Way a try.
 Each bedroom comes with it’s own private bathroom and the daily full breakfast offers both Continental and English styles.
 It is located within walking distance of restaurants, and has vegetarian options available.

 I want to put this in here as a budget option but I have not stayed at the property and the reviews tend to be a little mixed.
 No free wifi tends to be a big complaint, but the staff and location seem to be great.
 If you are looking for cheap dorm accommodation, this could still suit.

 While you are visiting South Australia, why not visit one or two of the other wine regions we have here – after all there are 18 to choose from!
 Here are some links to some wine tours in the other regions that make up the top five most popular with visitors.

-If you have enjoyed this post please share with your friends.
+If you have enjoyed this post please share with your friends and pin for later.